MitchelHsu/Cleric-RAG-Agent/README.md

 # Cleric Call Logs Retrival Augmented Generation Agent

-This is a call logs RAG agent PoC.
+This is a call logs RAG agent implemented with [LangChain](https://www.langchain.com/) and [LLamaIndex](https://www.llamaindex.ai/).
+The Agent uses _FewShotPromptTemplate_ to create a list of facts extracted from the given documents.
+LLamaIndex plays the role to store data chunks, and stores them to a _VectorStore_ for the Agent to query.
 You can test it [here](https://huggingface.co/spaces/MitchelHsu/cleric-agent-ui).